There are thousands if not millions of assets in the world, starting from the well-known euro, dollar, gold, bitcoin, and others.

-To apply the exponential moving average to your chart in Metatrader 4 you need to choose Insert – Indicators – Trend.
-Then you need to click on the button “Moving Average” and change the MA method to Exponential.
+To apply the Exponential Moving Average to your chart in both MetaTrader 4 and MetaTrader 5, you need to choose Insert – Indicators – Trend.
+Then you need to click on the “Moving Average” button and change the MA method to Exponential.

 Trading with the EMA

 EMA Ribbons Strategy